 Many people overlook the importance of ordering a home inspection.
 It is an underrated but crucial part of the home-buying process.
-You may feel you can use a relative or friend that is handy or has done repairs on their home.
-They may even be a contractor — a great person to bring with you while searching for apartments or townhouses.
+You may feel you can use a relative or friend that is handy or has done repairs on their home with know-how.
+They may even be contractors — a great person to bring when searching for apartments or townhouses.
+However, suppose you want to avoid the costly mistake before writing a check and undertaking a mortgage.
+In that case, you should hire a professional home inspector before closing the deal.

 Why get a home inspection?Why get a home inspection?

 Most homebuyers order a home inspection before contract signing.
 Licensed home inspectors examine the guts and bones of a property.
-They want to determine if there are any structural or operational flaws in the home.
+They determine if there are any structural or operational flaws in the home.

 How much does a home inspection cost?How much does a home inspection cost?

 Buyers usually pay for and choose the home inspector.
-It should cost about $500 to $750 for a typical New York City apartment, but it will vary by size.
+It should cost about $500 to $750 for a typical New York City apartment, but it will vary depending on the size of the property.
 The inspector should have errors and omission insurance if they miss something significant.
-Most buyers rely on their real estate agent to recommend one.
+Most buyers rely on a real estate agent to recommend one.
+However, this can be a problem.
+It’s in the listing agent’s interest to close the deal quickly.
+While most agents are honest, this built-in conflict of interest exists.
+The last thing they want is an inspector to uncover costly issues that can kill the deal.
+Conversely, when working with a buyer’s agent, you can rest assured their fiduciary duty is to you at all times; thus, you can move forward with a home inspector they may recommend.

 How to find a home inspector in NYC?How to find a home inspector in NYC?